Schoppik Lab

 Why study fish?

 A four day old larval zebrafish, viewed from above.
-Note the large eyes and ears, and pectoral fins.
-Notably, the fish is almost completely transparent.
+It’s got large eyes (black ovals), ears (clear, with two black spots in each), and pectoral fins.
+The big black circle in the middle is the swim bladder, an air-filled organ that helps fish balance.
+Note how this baby fish is almost completely transparent.

 Why study balance?